What is the Folded Map Project?

-Want a tool for discussing big systemic issues in a way that is personal and inspires action?
-After watching social justice artist Tonika Johnson’s 30-minute animated movie about her childhood experience with Chicago’s segregation, students are guided through a series of reflections and activities that culminate in an action plan to help disrupt the cycle of segregation in their own lives.
+After watching social justice artist Tonika Johnson’s 30-minute animated movie about her childhood experience with Chicago’s segregation, guide your students through a series of reflections and activities that culminate in an action plan to help disrupt the cycle of segregation in their own lives.

 Folded Map Curriculum TE Teacher's Guide